 Outbreaks of IHN have caused significant economic losses in farmed rainbow trout as well as Atlantic and Pacific salmon in North America and Europe, and the disease has an impact on wild populations of Pacific salmon (7).
 IHN-virus (IHNV) was detected for the first time in Finland in 2017 and in Estonia in 2018.
 In 2021, IHNV was detected at 11 sites in Denmark and subsequently at sites in Åland in Finland due to imports from Denmark.
-Denmark gave up the free-status for IHN in December 2021, and several new outbreaks were reported in the country in 2022.
+Denmark gave up the free-status for IHN in December 2021, and several new outbreaks were reported in the country in 2022, while one outbreak was reported in Denmark in 2023.
 The virus has never been detected in Norway, but the recent detections in Denmark and Finland are worrying.

 The Norwegian Veterinary Institute (NVI) coordinates the surveillance programme and publishes the overall results in annual reports available on VHS og IHN hos fisk (vetinst.no).
 All samples are analysed at the NVI.
 The results are continuously updated at site level through a digital data-sharing portal (the EOS-portal).
+Staff in NFSA has access to the portal.